 What is fibre?

-In contrast to other nutritional components (e.g. fats, proteins or carbohydrates), cannot be digested and broken down.
-It is this resilience that's the reason why fibre has such a positive effect on our health.
+In contrast to other nutritional components (e.g. fats, proteins or carbohydrates), fibre can't be digested and absorbed.
+It is this resilience that explains why fibre has such a positive effect on our health.
 A useful tip: fibre, also known as dietary fibre, is found almost exclusively in plant-based foods.

-In general, a distinction is made between water-soluble dietary fibre, such as pectin, which is mainly absorbed through fruit and vegetables, and water-insoluble dietary fibre, which is contained in wholemeal products.
+There are two kinds of dietary fibre: water-soluble fibre, such as pectin, which is mainly obtained through fruit and vegetables, and water-insoluble fibre, which is contained in wholemeal products.
 Both aid digestion.
 By contrast, industrially processed products such as white bread, white rice or pasta contain hardly any fibre at all.
-The same applies to fruit and vegetable juices bought in supermarkets.
-And there is no fibre in animal products, sugar and oil at all.
+The same applies to fruit and vegetable juices available in supermarkets.
+And there is no fibre at all in animal products, sugar and oil.

-Foods rich in fibre must be chewed thoroughly and they swell up in the stomach, which is why they make you feel satisfied for longer.
-This has a positive effect on your blood sugar level, since it doesn’t rise so quickly.
-Fibre also has the effect of binding harmful substances in the body.
+Foods rich in fibre must be chewed thoroughly and swell up in the stomach, making you feel satisfied for longer.
+This has a positive impact on the body’s blood sugar levels as they tend not to rise so sharply.
+Fibre also binds harmful substances in the body.
 It is, so to speak, the cleaning machine in the gut, and ensures a healthy intestinal flora.

 Healthy dietary fibre reduces the risk of numerous diseases, such as obesity, high blood pressure and coronary heart disease.
 But why is fibre so good for our personal well-being?